 The above facts are intended as neither an endorsement of or an objection to ASI or ASI insured credit unions.

-Headquartered in Dayton, Ohio, DayMet Credit Union’s field of membership (FOM) has recently expanded and now includes individuals who live, work, worship, or attend school in the Ohio counties of Butler, Champaign, Clark, Darke, Greene, Miami, Montgomery, Preble, Shelby, or Warren.
-The six newly added counties all abut on DayMet’s core counties of Clark, Greene, Miami, and Montgomery.
+Headquartered in Dayton, Ohio, DayMet Credit Union’s field of membership (FOM) expanded more than a year ago and now includes individuals who live, work, worship, or attend school in the Ohio counties of Butler, Champaign, Clark, Darke, Greene, Miami, Montgomery, Preble, Shelby, or Warren.

 Immediate family members of a current DayMet member are also eligible to join.